manabie-com/manabie-com.github.io/content/posts/nats-multi-tenant/index.md

 ```

 * What's happen when Tom don't have permission to ack messages?
 Let's test.
 We will remove `$JS.ACK.student.>` in user
 Tom.
-Then restart nats server.
+Then restart NATS server.
 As expected, Tom doesn't have permission to ack messages

 The logs in consumer will look like that.
 ```bash